Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

 \section{Phase Diagram}

-In this section we summarize the contents of the phase diagram of the Hamiltonian \cref{eq:H}, while the remainder of the paper focuses in detail on specific portions of it. \Cref{fig:phase_diagram}(f) shows the phase diagram parameterized by an angle $\theta$, defined in \cref{eq:theta_J1_J2a}.
-The radial axis is temperature $T/J$, with $T=0$ at the outer edge increasing towards infinite temperature at the center of the disk.
-The outer edge of the disk is colored according to the single-octahedron ground state irrep(s): blue for $A_{1u}$, \cref{fig:phase_diagram}(b); magenta for $T_{1g}$, \cref{fig:phase_diagram}(c); hatched green-blue for $E_u\fragmented A_{1u}$, \cref{fig:E_irrep_fragmentation}(a); and hatched green-magenta for $E_u\fragmented T_{1g}$, \cref{fig:E_irrep_fragmentation}(b).
-The phase diagram is correspondingly divided into four quadrants by solid lines, each with a different set of ground state spin configurations.
-We have performed classical Monte Carlo simulations to determine finite-temperature phase boundaries, indicated by black dots (details of the Monte Carlo simulations are provided in \cref{apx:monte_carlo}).
+In this section, we summarize the variety of ground states of the Hamiltonian \cref{eq:H} that appear across the phase diagram; the remainder of the paper focuses on those without clear precedent or analogs in the existing literature. \Cref{fig:phase_diagram}(f) shows the phase diagram parameterized by the angle $\theta$ defined in \cref{eq:theta_J1_J2a}.
+The radial axis is temperature $T/J$, with $T=0$ at the outer edge increasing towards infinite temperature at the center of the disk (\cf~caption of \cref{fig:phase_diagram}).
+The outer edge of the disk is colored according to the single-octahedron ground state irrep(s): blue for $A_{1u}$, \cref{fig:phase_diagram}(b); magenta for $T_{1g}$, \cref{fig:phase_diagram}(c); hatched green-blue for $\cramped{E_u\fragmented A_{1u}}$, \cref{fig:E_irrep_fragmentation}(a); and hatched green-magenta for $\cramped{E_u\fragmented T_{1g}}$, \cref{fig:E_irrep_fragmentation}(b).
+The phase diagram is correspondingly divided into four wedges by solid lines, each corresponding to a different set of ground state spin configurations, with colored diamonds on the outer edge of the disk indicating the phase boundaries.
+We have performed extensive classical Monte Carlo simulations to determine finite-temperature phase boundaries, indicated by black dots.
+Details of the Monte Carlo simulations are provided in \cref{apx:monte_carlo}.